 - Once ring position is satisfactory, the positioning pins (already on the halo ring) are then advanced by hand to hold the halo ring temporarily in place.

 - Sterile pins are then advanced through the circles in the halo ring and onto the skin at all four points.
 The patient is asked to close his/her eyes tightly before the anterior pins are advanced through the skin and onto the cranium.
 This will help prevent patients from having permanent open eyes and not being able to close them from anterior pins causing skin tension.

-- Simultaneously, tighten one anterior pin along with the diagonal opposite posterior pin, by hand, making sure that the pins are being advanced perpendicular to the cranium.
-Once all four pins are finger tight and at ninety-degree angles to the cranium, use the preset torque screwdriver that is provided with the Halo application set/kit.
+- Simultaneously, tighten one anterior pin along with the diagonal opposite posterior pin by hand, making sure that the pins are being advanced perpendicular to the cranium.
+Once all four pins are finger tight and at ninety-degree angles to the cranium, use the preset torque screwdriver provided with the halo application set/kit.
 Tighten pins with the torque screwdriver at 2 in-lb increments, making sure to proceed in a diagonal alternating fashion onto all 4 pins.
 The torque screwdriver has the in-lb measurement displayed so that the exact measurement in increments can be recorded.
 All 4 pins must be fixed with 8 in-lb of torque.

 - Once this is reached, apply the locknuts to each pin.
 At this time, the temporary positioning pins can be removed.

 - The vest application starts with the posterior portion fitted first (divided into an anterior and a posterior portion connected by straps).
 To do so, the provider holds/stabilizes the head (maintaining reduction) while the assistant applies the posterior vest underneath.